yuuushio/kNN-NaiveBayes-Classifier/README.md

 # kNN & Naive Bayes Classifier
-Implementation of K-Nearest Neighbour and Naive Bayes algorithms to evaluate them on a real dataset and classify incoming examples.
-The k-NN algorithm is implemented for any `k` value and uses Euclidean distance as the distance measure.
-And since we're working with numeric attributes, the probabilty density function is used to evaluate the probabilities for Naive Bayes algorithm.
+Implementation of K-Nearest Neighbor and Naive Bayes algorithms to assess their performance on a real dataset and classify incoming data.

+The k-NN algorithm was implemented for any `k` value and employed Euclidean distance as the distance measure.
+Since the analysis involved numeric attributes, the probability density function was used to evaluate probabilities for the Naive Bayes algorithm.

-The implementation only contains 1 for-loop for *each* algorithm, with rest of the calculations done in a data-science oriented manner: pandas to read, manipulate and filter data; whereafter, the data is transformed into matricies - making extensive use of numpy broadcasting to perform efficient, vector operations.
+The implementation incorporated a data-science oriented approach, with only one for-loop per algorithm and most of the calculations executed through pandas to read, manipulate, and filter the data.
+Following this, the data was transformed into matrices, leveraging numpy broadcasting to perform efficient vector operations.

-The original dataset was normalized using Weka.
+To ensure consistency and accuracy, the original dataset was normalized using Weka.

 *Currently only works for two classes (binary classification), as it's based on a pre-defined specification for analyzing/classfying Pima Indian Diabetes dataset.*